 Courses, Schedules, and Syllabi

 Initial registration for Winter 2025 Opens November 18, 2024.
-Check the Registration Priority Schedule for your registration date/time.
+Check the Registration Schedule to see the order of registration eligibility.
+You can check check DuckWeb for your registration date/time.

 View the Fall 2024 PPPM Weekly Schedule